top of page

 Challenge:

-Wix's knowledge base documentation process was manual and labor-intensive, described internally as being in the 'stone age.'
-With thousands of articles to maintain across rapidly evolving products, the team could not scale using traditional methods.
-The company needed a vision for what AI-assisted documentation could look like — and proof that it could actually work.
+Wix's knowledge base documentation process was manual and labor-intensive, and the team needed a path to scale.
+With thousands of articles to maintain across rapidly evolving products, the team couldn't scale using traditional methods.
+The company needed both a vision for what AI-assisted documentation could look like and proof that it could actually work.

 Contribution: